Centenary of Women's Suffrage mural

-The Centenary of Women's Suffrage mural is located in the town of Lake Grace, Western Australia.
-It honours 48 women who contributed to the development of the area from the time of white colonisation until the present day.
+The Centenary of Women's Suffrage mural is a public artwork located in the town of Lake Grace, Western Australia.
+It honours 48 women who contributed to the development of the area from the time of European settlement until the present day.

 The mural was painted in 1998 by a group of local artists as part of commemorations for the centenary of women's suffrage in the State of Western Australia.
 It was funded by a grant from the state's fund for women's suffrage commemorations.
 It depicts women from a range of backgrounds, including settlers, community builders, professionals, homemakers, activists, farmers and students.